-reduce the size of the terminal and maximize the number of planes that can be serviced but may involve longer boarding times.
-This serviced by buses.
-In situations of congestion shuttles can be used for unloading passengers, which frees valuable gates for boarding.
+reduce the size of the terminal and maximize the number of planes that can be serviced.
+This however involves longer boarding times.

+serviced by buses.
+In situations of congestion shuttles can be used for unloading passengers, which frees gates for boarding.
 In a normal situation, freight planes are loaded and unloaded by shuttles (haulers